benevolent-games/tact/README.md

     - `action.on(action => {})` — react to changes ([`@e280/stz`](https://github.com/e280/stz) sub fn)
     - `action.onDown(action => {})` — react only on down ([`@e280/stz`](https://github.com/e280/stz) sub fn)

-### 🥝 more about station
-- you can enable/disable modes like this (it's a set)
-    ```ts
-    station.modes.add("gunning")
-      // now the "gunning" actions can fire

-    station.modes.delete("walking")
-      // now the "walking" actions *cannot* fire
-    ```
-- you can add/remove devices from the set any time
-    ```ts
-    station.devices.add(new GamepadDevice(pad))
-    ```
-- you can update the bindings at runtime
-    ```ts
-    station.bindings = bindings2
-    ```

 <br/><br/>

-## 🍋 tact switchboard
+## 🍋 tact hub
-> multiple gamepads! couch co-op is so back
+> *multiple gamepads! couch co-op is so back*

-### 🥝 feel the vibes
-- you know the way old timey game consoles had controller ports? and then players could plug their controller into whatever port they wanted? and then you could unplug and replug your controller into a different port? yeah — that's what switchboard does.
-- with the switchboard, think of the "stations" as controller ports, and the "devices" as player controllers.
-- import stuff:
+the hub's job is coordinating the plugging and unplugging of controllers into ports

+### 🛞 create a hub with ports
+- **adopt standard hub bindings**
     ```ts
-    import {
-      Switchboard, Station,
-      GroupDevice, GamepadDevice, KeyboardDevice, PointerDevice,
-    } from "@benev/tact"
+    // transform your game's bindings into hub-friendly bindings
+    const hubBindings = tact.Hub.bindings(bindings)
     ```

-### 🥝 create a switchboard with stations
-- **adopt standard switchboard bindings**
-    ```ts
-    // transform your game's bindings into switchboard-friendly bindings
+    - this augments your bindings with standard hub-specific bindings
-    const sBindings = Switchboard.bindings(bindings)
-    ```
-    - this allows players to shimmy what station their controller controls
+    - this lets players to shimmy what port their controller is plugged into
     - gamepad: hold middle button and press bumpers
     - keyboard: left bracket or right bracket
-- **make switchboard with stations at the ready**
+- **make hub with multiple ports at the ready**
     ```ts
-    const switchboard = new Switchboard([
+    const hub = new tact.Hub([
-      new Station(sBindings),
+      new tact.Port(hubBindings),
-      new Station(sBindings),
+      new tact.Port(hubBindings),
-      new Station(sBindings),
+      new tact.Port(hubBindings),
-      new Station(sBindings),
+      new tact.Port(hubBindings),
     ])
     ```
-    - yes that's right — each player can have their own bindings 🤯
+    - yes that's right — each player port gets its own bindings 🤯

-### 🥝 connect player's devices to the switchboard
+### 🛞 plug in some controllers
-- **let's connect the keyboard/mouse player**
+- **let's plug in the keyboard/mouse player**
     ```ts
-    switchboard.connect(
+    hub.plug(
+      new tact.GroupController(
-      new GroupDevice(
+        new tact.KeyboardController(),
-        new KeyboardDevice(window),
+        new tact.PointerController(),
-        new PointerDevice(window),
+        new tact.VirtualGamepadController(),
       )
     )
     ```
-    - the switchboard assumes a single device represents a single player, thus we can use a `GroupDevice` to combine multple devices into one
+    - the hub requires a single controller to represent a player, thus we can use a `GroupController` to combine multple controllers into one
 - **wire up gamepad auto connect/disconnect**
     ```ts
-    GamepadDevice.on(device => switchboard.connect(device))
+    tact.autoGamepads(hub.plug)
     ```

-### 🥝 you're ready!
+### 🛞 it's gaming time
 - **do your polling, interrogate those actions**
     ```ts
-    const [p1, p2, p3, p4] = switchboard.stations
+    const [p1, p2, p3, p4] = hub.poll()

-    // poll them all
-    switchboard.poll(Date.now())

-    p1.actions.walking.jump.value // 1
+    p1.walking.jump.value // 1
-    p2.actions.walking.jump.value // 0
+    p2.walking.jump.value // 0
     ```

-### 🥝 the more you know, about the switchboard
-- `switchboard.stations` — direct access to the array of stations
-- `switchboard.isActive(p1)` — check if there's a switchboard-connected-device assigned to this station
-- `switchboard.shimmy(device, 1)` — shimmy a device forward one station
-- `switchboard.shimmy(device, -1)` — shimmy a device backward one station
-- `switchboard.connect(device, p4)` — connect-or-reassign a device to a specific station
-- `switchboard.connect(device)` — connect a device to the next unassigned station (or the last station)
-- `switchboard.disconnect(device)` — unassign a device and forget about it

 <br/><br/>

 ## 🍋 tact nubs
-> mobile ui like virtual thumbsticks and buttons
+> *mobile ui like virtual thumbsticks and buttons*

-### 🥝 nub stick
+### 📱 nub stick
 > TODO lol need to write docs

-### 🥝 nub virtual gamepad
+### 📱 nub virtual gamepad
 > TODO lol need to write docs

 <br/><br/>

 ## 🍋 tact is by https://benevolent.games/
-> building the future of web games
+> *building the future of web games*